lmgifari/data-analyst-portfolio/README.md

 to improve my skill as a Data Analyst, I currently improving at :
 1. Learning SQL to processing Databases
 2. Learning Python to preparing data for analysis
-3. Learning Tableau, Power BI, Google Data Studio to visualize data more efficiently and looks more modern
+3. Learning Tableau, Power BI, and Google Data Studio to visualize data more efficiently and looks more modern

 # My Current Project
 To prove my skill as a data analysis i'm puting my project down below
 1. Analyzing BPJS service data from Januari - Juni 2017 using pivot table to make a Dashboard in excel

 2. Combine and Transform order data from 2017 to 2020 using power query